Ready to Vote?

 Yes, you are entitled to participate in all such votes.
 As for participation in a strike, US labor law applies equally to all postdoctoral researchers, regardless of your immigration status.

-There are many options for what a strike could look like, and we would decide those questions collectively if the bargaining committee considered that a strike might be necessary to reach a fair agreement, in order to ensure the greatest level of participation.
+There are many options for what a strike could look like, and we would decide those questions collectively to ensure the greatest level of participation.
+The length of a strike is decided by membership.
+When a majority of members feel that we have gotten the best contract we can get, members can vote to close the strike.

-Figuring out the best strategy to make a strike by Postdocs and Associate Researchers successful is a challenge but this would be the task of researchers like yourself at each campus.
+Figuring out the best strategy to make a strike by Postdocs and Associate Researchers successful is a challenge, but this would be the task of researchers like yourself at each campus.
 It would be your and your co-workers collective choice whether to authorize a strike and what to determine what a strike would look like in order to ensure the greatest participation possible.
+We can only win what we’re willing to fight for.